open-feature/spec/specification/sections/05-events.md

 ### Event handlers and context reconciliation

+Providers built to conform to the static context paradigm feature two additional events: `PROVIDER_RECONCILING` and `PROVIDER_CONTEXT_CHANGED`.
+When the provider is reconciling its internal state (the `on context changed` function is running and not yet terminated), the SDK emits `PROVIDER_RECONCILING` and transitions the provider into state `RECONCILING`.
+This can be particularly useful for displaying loading indicators while the [evaluation context](./03-evaluation-context.md) is being reconciled.

+If the `on context changed` function terminates normally, the SDK emits (`PROVIDER_CONTEXT_CHANGED`) and transitions the provider into the `READY` state, otherwise it emits `PROVIDER_ERROR` and transitions the provider into `ERROR` state.
-Providers built to conform to the static context paradigm feature an additional `PROVIDER_CONTEXT_CHANGED` event, which is used to signal that the global context has been changed, and flags should be re-evaluated.
+The `PROVIDER_CONTEXT_CHANGED` is used to signal that the associated context has been changed, and flags should be re-evaluated.
 This can be particularly useful for triggering UI repaints in multiple components when one component updates the [evaluation context](./03-evaluation-context.md).
-SDK implementations automatically fire the the `PROVIDER_CONTEXT_CHANGED` events if the `on context changed` handler terminates normally (and `PROVIDER_ERROR` events otherwise).
-Optionally, some providers may transition to the `STALE` state while their associated context is waiting to be reconciled, since this may involve asynchronous operations such as network calls.

 ```mermaid
 ---